pnixsoft/QDCS-Net/readme.md

 Codes:
+DCSNet_Mnist.py: The model of DCSNet for IEEE IoT Journal 2021 Cited Paper [1].

-Model_define_tf.py: The model of QDCS-Net which is derived from the baseline model in NAIC AI+Wireless 2020 [https://naic.pcl.ac.cn/].
+Model_define_tf_github.py: The model of QDCS-Net which is derived from the baseline model in NAIC AI+Wireless 2020 [https://naic.pcl.ac.cn/].

 DataSets: